Lyme Disease

 Is Lyme disease only a summertime threat?

-NO!
-It can be contracted during any season of the year.
-The different stages of this tick feed at different times of the year, but are most abundant in winter and spring.
+The different stages of the western blacklegged tick feed at different times of the year, but are most abundant in winter and spring.
 The adult ticks are usually seen November through April.
 The nymphal tick (an immature stage) is usually present early spring to late summer, peaking in mid to late May.
 Due to the small size of the nymphs, the chances of having an unnoticed attached tick are increased.

 Can pets get Lyme disease?